collinsadi/project-management/README.md

 ## 3. API Endpoints
 - The Project Management Microservice offers the following API endpoints:

+- All Routes are AUthenticated Except Explicitly Excluded in this documentation

 ### 3.1.
 Create Project
 - **Endpoint:** POST `/api/v1/project/new`
 - **Description:** Allows Users to Create Projects.